 A study of great theological epics in literature which provide a profound insight into what it means to be a Christian and a human being in the contemporary world.
 Readings include Dante’s Inferno, Milton’s Paradise Lost and Paradise Regained, and Goethe’s Faust I & II.

 In introduction to the elements and principles of the aesthetic experience in the visual arts, performing arts and literature, as well as an examination of the varieties of aesthetic norms and standards.
 The course seeks to introduce the students to basic theories of Western aesthetics.
 It also aims to show how these theories have shaped the production of cultural artifacts at different historical moments.

 GREAT BOOKS I

 This course introduces the students to the masterpieces of classical antiquity in the hope of civilizing their mind and broadening their vision.
-The Epics (Homer, Virgil), the Scriptures (the Bible, the Koran), the Greek dramas (Sophocles, Aeschylus), the Philosophers (Aristotle, Plato), and other enduring masterpieces of the ancient world will be read and discussed.
+The Epcs (Homer, Virgil), the Scriptures (the Bible, the Koran), the Greek dramas (Sophocles, Aeschylus), the Philosophers (Aristotle, Plato), and other enduring masterpieces of the ancient world will be read and discussed.
 The Course will explore the ideas embodied in these texts and the categories by which they have been canonized.

 IS /HUM 146

-GREAT BOOKS II
+GREAT BOOKS II (MIDDLE PERIOD)

 This second part of the Great Books series provides insights into the human reality through the reading of books that have endured the test of time.
 Selections come from the works of Dante, Cervantes, Shakespeare, Goethe, Augustine and Machiavelli, among others.
-This course acquaints the students with the masterpieces of literature from the Middle ages to the beginning of the nineteenth century.
+This course acquaints the students with the masterpieces of literature from the Middle Ages to the beginning of the nineteenth century.